 Bright Data offers up to a $500 deposit match for datacenter proxies.

 Visit WebsiteWebshare offers three datacenter plans: shared (accessible by more than two users), private (shared with 1-2 users), and dedicated (exclusively for your use).
-By default, datacenter proxies are static but can be rotated for each request.
+By default, datacenter proxies are static, but they can be rotated per request.

 Dedicated datacenter proxies from 8 countries offer more precise targeting at the city and state level.
 Oxylabs provides a 5GB plan from the U.S. for shared data center proxies.